 If you’re not familiar with minoxidil, you’ve probably heard of Rogaine and other hair loss products that contain minoxidil.
-When you hear that people who have any sort of heart condition shouldn’t use Rogaine, that should raise some red flags.
+When you hear that people who have any heart condition shouldn’t use Rogaine, that should raise some red flags.

 Experts also recommend that women who are pregnant or breastfeeding stay away from minoxidil.
 The U.S. Food and Drug Administration classifies the drug as a category C pregnancy drug.
 This means that the agency has serious questions regarding whether or not women can safely use it during their pregnancy.
 Women should speak with their doctor first before using Rogaine or any other product containing minoxidil – they need to seriously consider whether the potential risk to a developing fetus is worth any potential benefits offered by the drug.
-There is also a chance that the infants of nursing mothers could suffer health issues from any minoxidil that enters the mother’s bloodstream.1
+There is also a chance that the infants of nursing mothers could suffer health issues from any minoxidil that enters the mother’s bloodstream.

 Rogaine Side Effects

-Researchers conducted a study into the safety of minoxidil that involved 35 men suffering from hair loss.
+Researchers conducted a study on the safety of minoxidil that involved 35 men suffering from hair loss.
 The men were split into two groups, with one group receiving a placebo and the other receiving a solution that included minoxidil.
-The study results showed that not only did the men using minoxidil show signs of reduced cardiac output, they also exhibited signs of hypertension, or high blood pressure.2
+The study results showed that not only did the men using minoxidil show signs of reduced cardiac output; they also exhibited signs of hypertension, or high blood pressure.2